 Good behaviour is regularly acknowledged as the expected ethos of the school and praise and rewards have great emphasis.
 Children will achieve more, be more motivated and show more positive behaviour, when their effort and success is recognised.

-House points
+• House points

-Each child belongs to one of the four house teams:
+Each child belongs to one of the four different-coloured houses: